 Oral and maxillofacial surgeons are trained, skilled and uniquely qualified to manage and treat Facial Trauma.
-Dr. Kienle, Dr. Steinkeler and Dr. Gunawardena are on staff at Holy Redeemer Medical Center and Abington Hospital and Medical Center to provide emergency room coverage for facial injuries including:
+Dr. Kienle, Dr. Steinkeler, Dr. Gunawardena and Dr. Inverso are on staff at Holy Redeemer Medical Center and Abington Hospital and Medical Center to provide emergency room coverage for facial injuries including:

 - Facial lacerations